grantcarthew/node-scalable-blob-store/README.md

 I recently learned about [cuid][cuid-url] and like the idea of shorter directory and file names.
 I am considering either giving the user an option of switching from UUID to CUID, or changing to CUID and removing UUID support.
 I haven't decided yet.
 I have bumped the version number to v1 so any breaking changes will be applied to v2 of `scalable-blob-store`.

+__Update:__ After reading [this discussion][cuid-discuss-url] I have decided to add `cuid` support in v2.0.0.
+It will be a required option with no default in the create function.
+Something like `'idType: cuid or uuid'`.

 ## Contributing

 1. Fork it!